core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The following is an example of HTTP batch response sent by P to C, as a reply to the client's original unicast group request.

-For readability, base64url(cri'X') denotes the base64url encoding of cri'X' without padding (see {{Section 5 of RFC4648}}), and cri'X' denotes the byte serialization of a CRI corresponding to the URI X.
+For readability, base64url(cri'X') denotes the base64url encoding of cri'X' without padding (see {{Section 5 of RFC4648}}) and cri'X' denotes the byte serialization of a CRI corresponding to the URI X, i.e., of a CRI that can be converted to the URI X using the procedure defined in {{Section 6.1 of I-D.ietf-core-href}}.

 ~~~~~~~~~~~
 HTTP/1.1 200 OK